chainstack/docs/docs/blockchains/quorum.md

 The process of sealing and including a block in the chain is the following:

-* Block proposal — Proposer submits a block for validation to the group of validator nodes.
+* Block proposal — a proposer submits a block for validation to the group of validator nodes.
 The proposer also adds the *ProposerSeal* to the proposed block.
 * Block preparing — the validator nodes reach the **3f+1** consensus on the proposed block.
 * Block ready — the validating nodes add their *CommittingSeals* to the block and add the block to the chain.